LiskArchive/lips/proposals/lip-nazar-architecture.md

 # Abstract

 This LIP proposes a new application architecture for Lisk Core, that would be flexible and modular.
-The goal is to have an architecture which can be extended easily whilst staying resilient for the current, and future growth.
+The goal is to have an architecture which can be extended easily whilst staying resilient for the current and the future.

 # Copyright